Follow me! Join my newest Buddytribe.com group HERE. Join the group to connect with me and find exclusive content!

 - Set the chicken aside and mix up the ricotta cheese filling ingredients in a large bowl and set it in the refrigerator so you can prepare the Palmini noodles.

-- Open the Palmini Lasagna Noodles and drain them Rinse them well and add them to a medium-size pot.
+- Open the Palmini Lasagna Noodles and drain them Rinse them well and add them to a medium-sized pot.

 - Cover the noodles with water and add a dash of salt if desired.
 Boil the lasagna noodles over medium heat until they are tender.
-I typically boil mine for 25 to 30 minutes then drain and rinse them again.
-See the blog post above for more details and notes on these lasagna noodles if they are a new item to you.
+I typically boil mine for 20 to 25 minutes then drain.

 - To begin layering your Buffalo Chicken Lasana you'll need a nice size casserole dish, I prefer to use an 8x11 size for this recipe.